anuj840/Coloured-Browsing/README.md

 ### Installation

-No additional package requirement for Coloured-Browser extention Only (Of course) a Chrome browser is needed
+No additional package requirement for Coloured-Browser extention<br>
+Only (Of course) a Chrome browser is needed<br>

-Fork the project on your Github account
+Fork the project on your Github account<br>

-Clone Project using Terminal or Command Prompt
+Clone Project using Terminal or Command Prompt<br>
 Open your favorite Terminal and run these commands.
 ```sh
 $ git clone "Path_To_Project" .
 ```
 Open Chrome Browser
-Go to 'More Tools' > 'Extentions'  section
+Go to 'More Tools' > 'Extentions'  section<br>
-Click on "Load unpacked"
+Click on "Load unpacked"<br>
-Select the folder where project is placed
+Select the folder where project is placed<br>
-Click on "Open Folder"
+Click on "Open Folder"<br>
-Now search anything on google and see changes
+Now search anything on google and see changes<br>

 ### Development